Are Crossed Arms Rude? 8 Secrets Your Body Language Reveals About You

-If you want your body language to show you’re listening to another person, make eye contact.
+If you want your body language or nonverbal communication to show you’re listening to another person, make eye contact.
 But limit it: An overly aggressive eye lock can be read as threatening.
 “When you give more than 80 percent, the person you are communicating with will feel uncomfortable,” explains Janine Driver, author of the New York Times bestseller You Can’t Lie to Me.
 Give too little (40 percent or less) and it can be a sign of deceit.
 The magic number?
 60 percent, or a little more than half.
 “Give them eye contact, then slightly glance away.”
-Find out more small habits that can actually reveal a lot about your personality.
+Tracking eye movements is also a great way to tell someone is lying.